BORNE'S COSTA RICA CHALLENGE

-Starting from the Caribbean Sea, we will battle our way across Costa Rica on foot, bike, kayak and raft.
+Starting from the Caribbean Sea, we will make our way across Costa Rica on foot, bike, kayak and raft.
 This east to west jungle route is rarely used, even by locals.

 We will kayak up the Pacuare river, trek 40km through forests and to heights of 3000m, cycle over 200km past coffee and sugar cane plantations and raft through white-water rapids before reaching the Pacific Ocean.

 This is an incredible challenge that will test the limits of our physical and mental endurance, all to prevent babies from being born too soon.
-Come join us or support us on our mission.
+Click below to see the full itinerary and trip details.

 Will Greenwood MBE